bayesimpact/representative-population-generator/models/README.md

 ### Problem Statement

-The ultimate purpose of the representative population points generator is to assist in measuring the adequacy of insurance networks.
+The purpose of the representative population points generator is to assist in measuring the adequacy of health insurance networks.
 If a remote cluster of points has no representative point among them, the ensuing network adequacy analysis will utterly overlook the people who live there.
 Accordingly, good algorithms for this particular use case should ensure that _all_ points are near to at least one representative point.

 **Caveat**: the _Garbage In, Garbage Out_ principle applies here.
 If the input data does not accurately reflect where people actually live and work, then any points selected by an algorithm won’t either.
 For the purposes of this document, we assume that the input is valid and concern ourselves only with the problem of selecting representative points from trustworthy data.
 See [this section](#data-sources) for an explanation of the data sources underlying the application.